Business Academic Handbook

 Conestoga has more than 400 awards, bursaries, scholarships, and academic grants available to Conestoga students.
 These funds are made available to our students through the partnerships we have established with local business and industry leaders.

 To be considered for an award, complete the General Application available through your Student Portal.
-Notifications and instructions to complete the application are sent to all full-time students' email accounts in the fall semester (Deadline: First Friday in October) and winter semester (Deadline: First Friday in February).
+Notifications, deadlines, and instructions to complete the application are sent to all full-time students' email accounts in the fall, winter, and spring semesters.

 Visit the Financial Aid and Student Awards Office on Conestoga's website.